harmonoid/harmonoid/README.md

   - Tell your friends what you listen.

 - **Small size**
-  - Complete application under 20 MB on (Windows & Android).
+  - Complete application under 20 MB (on Windows, Linux & Android).

-<h4  align="center">Loving the project?
-Consider starring the repository ⭐</h4>

 ## Translators